 Now Reading

-5 Keys to Boost Your Mental Health During the 2020 Holidays
+5 Ways to Boost Your Mental Health During the Holidays

-5 Keys to Boost Your Mental Health During the 2020 Holidays
+5 Ways to Boost Your Mental Health During the Holidays

-In a “normal” year, the holiday season is viewed by many as a joyful time to celebrate with family and friends, attend or host parties and spend hours at the mall shopping for the perfect gifts.
+The holiday season is viewed by many as a joyful time to celebrate with family and friends, attend or host parties and spend hours at the mall shopping for the perfect gifts.
 For others, however, this time of year may be a stressful trigger that can elevate mental health problems, increase feelings of loneliness and isolation, or intensify grief for lost loved ones.
-And in this unprecedented year, there is the added burden of being in the middle of a pandemic that affects all of us in one way or another.
-Holidays aside, stress, anxiety and depression have skyrocketed as people try to navigate their way with so much uncertainty.

 1. Reach Out and Connect with Others

-Even though you can’t spend time with family and friends in the same way you normally would, that does not mean you can’t be social!
+Even if you can’t spend time with family and friends in the same way you normally would, that does not mean you can’t be social!
 Whether it’s through Zoom, FaceTime or other a call, make an effort to schedule connections.
 Also, consider taking the time to reach out to people you know are alone.
-They may be struggling silently—even more than usual this year—and your gesture of kindness will be very meaningful to them.
+They may be struggling silently and your gesture of kindness will be very meaningful to them.

 2. Steer Clear of Sugar and Alcohol